awslabs/aws-iatk/docs/tutorial/examples/eb_testing.md

 description: Example to showcase how to use Listener to test a Rule on a given Event Bus
 ---

 In this example, we use a "Listener" to test a rule on an Amazon EventBridge event bus.
-A "Listener" is a "Test Harness" that AWS CTK helps you create for testing event delivery.
+A "Listener" is a "Test Harness" that AWS IATK helps you create for testing event delivery.

 ### System Under Test